Jaini-Bhavsar/Python/README.md

 * User Segmentation: Provided insights into customer segments, improving targeting strategies.
 * A/B Testing: Demonstrated the importance of segmentation and evaluated the impact of marketing strategies.
 * Actionable Insights: Delivered data-driven recommendations for marketing optimization, reinforcing the value of data analysis in strategic decision-making.

+### Business Relevance
+It provided actionable insights on campaign performance and channel effectiveness, aiding strategic decision-making and optimization of marketing efforts.

 ## 2. Enriching Stock Market Data using Open AI API
 ### Goal